101 Delicious Disney World Dining Tips

-There are a lot of restaurants at Walt Disney World and dining can be an important and fun part of any Disney trip.
-In fact, the single largest component of Walt Disney World vacation planning typically is (or at least should be) dining.
-Beyond just making “good” Advance Dining Reservations and purchasing the Disney Dining Plan, there are a lot of things that can save you time and money, or improve your Walt Disney World experience just based on little decisions–or big ones–that you make with regard to where you eat at Walt Disney World.
+Walt Disney World has tons of restaurants & snack stands, and dining is an important and fun part of visiting.
+In fact, the largest component of WDW vacation planning typically is dining.
+Beyond making “good” ADRs and deciding whether to buy the Disney Dining Plan, there are a lot of things that can save you time and money, or improve your trip.
+(Updated December 15, 2019.)

 Rather than a list with tons of menu recommendations and things like that, we decided to come up with 101 random tips based upon our experiences in years of dining in nearly every restaurant at Walt Disney World that would be helpful to most readers.
 These tips consist of both fundamental, high level tips (like the necessity of making ADRs) and some more specific tips (like what to order for breakfast at Roaring Fork).

 You’re going to find that some of these tips aren’t applicable to you–that’s probably a good thing, as following 100+ tips just relating to dining on a single Walt Disney World trip would probably take a bit of tenacity.
 You may also disagree with some of these tips, but such is the nature of such a list, which offers subjective tips.

 We have a lot of ground to cover, so let’s get started with our list of 101 Delicious Walt Disney World Dining Tips…